eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/intermediate/ecen-449-based-response.md

 1.i)
 My research question is whether performing data analytics about students' academic performance and frequent feedback about class/laboratory instruction can be used to improve intervention strategies for struggling students by course instructors and teaching assistants (TAs).

-Data analytics can help to reduce drop-out rates from the course, or lost interest in certain electrical/computer engineering (ECE) areas, if intervention strategies are implemented early on (before the first midterm) to recognize early signs of students struggling in intermediate ECE courses (e.g., ECEN 449 on embedded systems).
+Data analytics can help to reduce drop-out rates from the course, or lost interest in certain electrical/computer engineering (ECE) areas, if intervention strategies are implemented early on (before the midterm) to recognize early signs of students struggling in intermediate ECE courses (e.g., ECEN 449 on embedded systems).

 1.ii)
 Firstly, the sections of ECEN 449 are split into a control group and an experimental/treatment group.